 The Golden Retriever Club, Champdogs and the Kennel Club Assured Breeder scheme all require breeding stock to have a hip X-ray and an eye examination.
 As a start, a bitch would need to have any tests that those organisations regard as compulsory.
 There are also two common optional tests, an elbow X-ray and a DNA test for Progressive Retinal Atrophy (PRA).
 A male dog would normally need to have those non-compulsory tests too and score well with them.

 While the result of the eye examination is clear-cut – you get a pass or failure each year, the hip and elbow tests are a bit more subjective.
 One view is that you can sensibly breed if the hip score is as good as the breed average (18) or better, though if the hip score is close to the breed average then you would want its mate to be rather better (i.e. lower) than the breed average.
 For the elbow score, it is usual to breed with a score of 0 or 1 but not to put together a pair of animals each with a score of 1.

 Most top stud dogs have a clear DNA PRA status; if you intend to mate with one of these, you need not DNA test the bitch for PRA.
 However, if you wish to mate with an untested dog or to a known carrier, the bitch would need to have the DNA test and show a clear result.
-Similarly, if you wish to mate with a stud dog with an E1 score, I would expect your bitch to have the elbow X-ray.
+Sometimes we will want to choose the first mate for your bitch and will make you aware if this is the case.

 In essence, if the bitch seems good enough that I would breed from her myself, I would not want wish to prevent another responsible person from doing so.